colossus06/Kuberada-Blog/blogs/get-started/kuberada.md

   Expect regular updates and new content.
 ```

-Thank you for joining us on this journey.
+Thank you for joining me on this journey.